-Two of the most expensive purchases most people will ever make in their lifetime are property and a vehicle.
+So, how do I get homeowners and auto insurance bundle quotes?
+Property and a vehicle are the most expensive purchases people will ever make.
 And why not, right?
-A home, whether we choose to live in it or rent it out for extra income, will also hopefully increase in its value over time.
-A vehicle, although its value depreciates over time, can be a need (instead of being a luxury) for some, depending on where they live.
-And along with planning on making these purchases, comes the question of how to protect these acquisitions so that if untoward incidents such as theft or accidents happen, we are not left with the problem of having to cover the entire cost of replacement or repair.
+Whether we live in it or rent it out for extra income, a home will hopefully increase in value over time.
+Although its value depreciates over time, a vehicle can be a need (instead of a luxury) for some.
+This depends on where they live.
+Along with planning on making these purchases comes the question of how to protect these acquisitions.
+So that if untoward incidents such as theft or accidents happen, we are not left with the problem of having to cover the entire cost of replacement or repair.

-Choosing the right insurance is as important as choosing the right location for your home, or the right type of vehicle for your lifestyle.
-And the first step to getting the best insurance to cover your needs at the least possible cost would be to get a quote from three or more companies in order to be able to compare their rates and the coverage that will be provided.
-However, always remember that less expensive is not automatically better, just as more expensive does not always mean more coverage.
-Now, let’s talk about the information you would need to provide when getting a quote for your auto and home insurance, and what you can do to get the best value for your money.
+Choosing the right insurance is as important as choosing the right location for your home.
+And even the correct type of vehicle for your lifestyle.
+The first step to getting the best insurance to cover your needs at the least possible cost would be to get a quote from three or more companies.
+This is to compare their rates and the coverage that will be provided.
+However, remember that less expensive is not automatically better, just as more expensive does not always mean more coverage.
+Now, let’s talk about the information you must provide when getting a quote for your auto and home insurance.
+We will also discuss what you can do to get the best value for your money.

-The details of every vehicle you need to insure – You will need to provide the identification number for your vehicle, as well as its make and model.
+You will need details of every vehicle you need to insure to provide the identification number for your vehicle and its make and model.

-If the vehicle is brand new or if it’s the first time you’re going to purchase insurance for it, you can talk about what coverage you want and what your budget is.
-If there is an existing insurance policy for the vehicle, then the ‘declarations page’ of the current policy would have the current limits and the coverage of your policy.
+If the vehicle is brand new or you’ll purchase insurance for the first time, you can talk about what coverage you want and your budget.
+If there is an existing insurance policy for the vehicle, then the ‘declarations page’ of the current policy would have the current limits and your policy coverage.

-The names of the drivers to be covered by the policy.
+The names of the drivers are to be covered by the policy.

 - Personal information–such as dates of birth, driver’s license numbers, and Social Security numbers–of the family members whose names will be included in the policy.

-- The driving history of those who will be covered by the policy – this will include an overview of past auto accidents or tickets incurred.
+- The driving history of those who the policy will cover will include an overview of past auto accidents or tickets incurred.

-- Details about income and assets (i.e., whether you own or rent your home or how many properties you have) will also be relevant in terms of choosing reasonable liability coverage limits.
+- Details about income and assets (i.e., whether you own or rent your home or how many properties you have) will also be relevant in choosing reasonable liability coverage limits.

-The cost of your insurance policy will be determined by several factors, and among others, the type of coverage and the limits and deductibles for each of these will play an important role.
+Several factors will determine the cost of your insurance policy.
+Among others, the type of coverage and the limits and deductibles for each will play an important role.

-- Personal information – Typical information for identification purposes such as your date of birth and Social Security number.
-Your agent may also inquire about your income to gauge your capacity to pay or how much insurance you will be able to afford.
+- Personal information – Typical information for identification purposes, such as your date of birth and Social Security number.
+Your agent may also inquire about your income to gauge your capacity to pay.
+Or how much insurance you can afford.

-- Details about the occupants – Questions like who and how many actually live in the house will come up; including what types of pets there are if any.
+- Details about the occupants – Questions like who and how many live in the house will arise.
+This includes what types of pets there are, if any.